natelorenzen/lorenzen.ai/about.md

 ## Personal

 He lives in California and is a father of two.
 His interests include literature, philosophy, theology, martial arts, and the long-term effects of technology on business and culture.
+He holds a brown belt in Brazilian Jiu-Jitsu under Professor Gabriel Arges and a Krav Maga Practitioner Level 2 (P2) certification.